ryanmartel/ConnectFour/README.md

 This is a simple Connect-Four game implemented using Python and sockets.
 The GUI is provided through a simple web interface.

+**Current Status:**
+Currently server.py and client.py only set up a TCP connection and send simple messages from client to server. starting `client.py` with `host port ping` will return the response `pong` to the client.
+All other arguments will return a graceful error response and exit the client.

+Logging is implemented and while in development is set to DEBUG mode.
+This will show the raw message contents both sent and received on the server and client

 **How to play:**
 1. **Start the server:** Run the `server.py` script.
 2. **Connect clients:** Run the `client.py` script on two different machines or terminals.